-Investments Held at June 30, 2023 Fair Value Unfunded Redemption Frequency, if Commitments Eligible Redemption Notice Period Quarterly - Hedge - Event driven (a) \$ 8,671 \$ - Annually 45 - 90 days Hedge - Directional equity (b) 30.354 Quarterly - 45 00 days neuge - Directional equity (b) 30,334 - Annually Quarterly - 45 - 90 days Hedge - Fund of hedge funds (c) 7,438 - Annually 60 - 90 days Real estate private equity (d) 9,755 5,550 Illiquid Illiquid Private equity (e) 89,492 43,570 Illiquid Illiquid Mutual funds (f) 63,915 - Quarterly 60 days Total \$ 209,625 \$ 49,120 · :
+Investments Held at June 30, 2024 Fair Value Unfunded Commitments Redemption Frequency, if Eligible Redemption Notice Period Quarterly - Hedge - Event driven (a) \$ 5,838 9 - Annually 45 - 90 days Hadra Directional acuity (b) 22.002 Quarterly - 45 00 days Hedge - Directional equity (b) 32,683 - Annually Quarterly - 45 - 90 days Hedge - Fund of hedge funds (c) 7,917 - Annually 60 - 90 days Real estate private equity (d) 9,448 5,146 Illiquid Illiquid Private equity (e) 108,201 42,845 Illiquid Illiquid Mutual funds (f) 63,761 - Quarterly 60 days Total \$ 227,848 9 \$ 47,991 :

-- (a) Event driven This strategy involves taking a long or short position in any security (stock, bond, or loan) of a corporation that is undergoing some corporate event.
+- a) Event driven This strategy involves taking a long or short position in any security (stock, bond, or loan) of a corporation that is undergoing some corporate event.
 Events include merger, acquisition, spinoff, bankruptcy, and restructuring.
 For instance, in a merger or acquisition, event-driven managers usually buy the stock of the company that is being acquired and sell short the stock of the company that it is acquiring, a trade that makes money if and when the two companies consummate their merger.
-In other types of corporate events, such as bankruptcy, event-driven managers usually use the bankruptcy to purchase the bonds or loans of the bankrupt company in order to profit from the company's restructuring, either through price appreciation of the security purchased, or through actively working with the company to restructure. - (b) Directional equity This strategy involves buying stock long and selling stock short in order to produce a portfolio that is exposed to far less market exposure than traditional long-only portfolios of stocks.
-Managers make decisions on which stocks to buy long and which to sell short by using any number of multiple styles, including computer models to model the fundamental health and technical stock movement of companies and traditional fundamental analysis of a company's value and growth prospects. - (c) Fund of hedge funds This strategy involves generating returns through diversified portfolios of hedge funds and hedge fund strategies.
-It should be expected that this asset class will have varying levels of exposure to all of the various hedge fund strategies previously identified.
-The investments in this asset class will be made in securities of offshore corporations and will have an identifiable, although thinly traded, market for liquidity. - (d) Real estate private equity This strategy involves generating returns predominately through the identification of undervalued or mispriced real estate assets or real estate-related companies.
-Investments would be expected to be made through either public or private equity securities, convertible notes or warrants, or other acquired or originated debt securities.
-The exposure within this asset class would be expected to be predominately long-only exposure and will generally be maintaining a long exposure to direct real estate assets or real estate-related companies and securities.
-Additionally, it is not expected that these assets would be held as marketable securities with an active or easily identifiable market; however, the asset class overall would be expected to generate some level of current income.
-This exposure is obtained primarily through investments in long-dated limited partnership vehicles and is considered illiquid.
+In other types of corporate events, such as bankruptcy, event-driven managers usually use the bankruptcy to purchase the bonds or loans of the bankrupt company in order to profit from the company's restructuring, either through price appreciation of the security purchased, or through actively working with the company to restructure. - b) Directional equity This strategy involves buying stock long and selling stock short in order to produce a portfolio that is exposed to far less market exposure than traditional long-only portfolios of stocks.
+Managers make decisions on which stocks to buy long and which to sell short by using any number of multiple styles, including computer models to model the fundamental health and technical stock movement of companies and traditional fundamental analysis of a company's value and growth prospects.